 Box Elder Bugs Gathering on Home

-Using a cleaning solution will help repel boxelders and prevent them from returning.
-When you crush them, the foul-smelling liquid attracts other bugs.
-Scrubbing the problem area washes away these enticing pheromones along with that unpleasant boxelder bug smell.
+Using a cleaning solution helps repel these small orange and black bugs and prevents them from returning.
+When you crush them, the foul smelling liquid actually attracts other bugs.
+Scrubbing and cleaning the problem area washes away the pheromones along with the unpleasant boxelder bug smell.

 3. Vacuum Up the Box Elder Bugs

-Vacuuming up boxelder bugs as soon as you notice them will help keep them away.
-After you’ve sucked up the bugs, throw out the vacuum cleaner bag right away… otherwise they may just crawl out!
-Clean up the areas where you vacuumed with soapy water immediately after removing the boxelders.
+Vacuuming up boxelder bugs as soon as you notice them will help keep them away—it is an efficient way of boxelder bug removal.
+After you’ve sucked up the bugs, throw out the vacuum cleaner bag right away… otherwise you’ll see the determined red and black bugs crawl right out.
+Clean up the areas where you vacuumed with soapy water immediately after removing the boxelder bugs.

 Vacuuming Up Box Elder Bugs to Prevent Future Infestations